KhronosGroup/glTF/extensions/2.0/Khronos/KHR_outputmapping_pq/README.md

 ## Overview

 The goal of this extension is to provide the means to map internal, usually floating point, light contribution values that may be in an unknown range to that of an attached display.

+The intended usecases for this extension is any usecase where the light contribution values will go above 1.0, for instance by using KHR_lights_punctual, KHR_emissive_strength or KHR_environment_lights.

 Output pixel values from a rendered 3D model are generally in a range that is larger than that of a display device.
 This may not be a problem if the output is a high definition image format or some other target that has the same range and precision as the internal calculations.
 However, a typical usecase for realtime rasterizer implementations is that the output is a light emitting display.